-Please report bugs and feature wishes in the tracker at Bitbucket.
+Please report bugs and feature wishes in the tracker at GitHub.

-You can also e-mail the author or use IRC, see the contact details.
+You can also e-mail the authors, see the contact details.

 Instead of waiting for others to include language support, why not write it yourself?
 All you have to know is outlined in the docs.